duckinator/meep/README.markdown

 ```

 * Ruby sees a call to `main`, which is an elaborate no-op because there is no block.
-* C sees this as ... who the fuck knows?
-It doesn't break anything, though.
+* C sees this as a function prototype for main, with no arguments and an implicit return type of `int`.
 * PHP and JavaScript sees this as calling the `main` function defined above.